stellar-deprecated/starlight/Getting Started.md

 ## Manually inspect or build transactions

-You can use `stc` to manually build transactions at the command line using text files.
+You can use `stc` to manually build and inspect transactions at the command line using text files.
 A fork of `stc` has been updated to support CAP-21 and CAP-40.
 Use the instructions below to install it.

 ```
 git clone -b cap21 https://github.com/leighmcculloch/xdrpp--stc stc